digital-land/service-handbook/docs/what-we-do/designing-data.md

   iconFallbackText: "Warning"
 }) }}

-We speak to planners, policy-makers and people building digital services to identify and co-design data for planning in England.
+This sub-service engages with planners, policy-makers and people building digital services to identify and co-design data for planning in England.

-Our [data design process](https://design.planning.data.gov.uk/data-design-process) determines what data is needed and should be made available on planning.data.gov.uk.
+Through a [data design process](https://design.planning.data.gov.uk/data-design-process), the data needed and that should be made available on planning.data.gov.uk is identified and determined.
 The data design process is a collaborative and open process.
-We want all interested parties to be involved in the design of the data they need, produce and use, and we openly invite [contributions to the data design process](https://design.planning.data.gov.uk/how-to-contribute).
+All interested parties are encouraged to be involved in the design of the data they need, produce and use, and they are openly invited to [contribute to the data design process](https://design.planning.data.gov.uk/how-to-contribute).

 The output of the process is a [technical specification](https://digital-land.github.io/data-standards/what-are-technical-specifications) that data providers can use to provide high-quality planning data.

-Once we have created, tested and verified the technical specification we start [collecting data](/what-we-do/collecting-data/) with more data providers.
+Once the technical specification has been created, tested and verified, more data providers are involved in [collecting data](/what-we-do/collecting-data/).

-## What we do

 ## Roles and responsibilities